 AMD provides full details of socket and chipset compatibility on their website.
 Check this link.

 12. Integrated Graphics

 Many CPUs come with integrated graphics on the chip itself, meaning you don't need a dedicated GPU to drive your monitor.
-While an integrated graphics solution is a solid option for casual users, some users add a discrete graphics card to their system for added graphical performance.
+While an integrated graphics solution is a solid option for casual users, other users add a discrete graphics card to their system for more powerful graphics performance.

 Integrated graphics can also be helpful when troubleshooting a discrete graphics card as you can still display an image on your monitor even if your discrete GPU is malfunctioning.

-It’s important when choosing a CPU to consider a CPU as a whole instead of focusing on just one feature or specification.
+When choosing a CPU you should consider all specifications together rather than focusing on just one feature or specification.

 Even though the Ryzen 5 CPU has a higher clock speed, the Ryzen 7 will typically outperform it in most cases since it has more cores.

-It's common to first choose a CPU that is best for your intended use and budget, and then choose other compatible components based on that CPU.
+It's common to first choose a CPU that is best for your intended use and budget, and then choose other compatible components based on that CPU for your pc build.

 Let us know

 If you have any questions about cpus or need some help regarding choosing the right one for your next build, feel free to ask in the comments below.